prototypefund/reproducible-website/_docs/definition_strategies.md

 user, system hostname, network configuration, or other aspects can be enforced easily on all systems.

-The downside is that it can introduce a lot of software that has be trusted somehow.
+The downside is that it can introduce a lot of software that has to be trusted somehow.
 For example, it's currently not possible to install Debian in a reproducible manner[^reproducible-install].
 This makes it harder to compare different installations.